Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Tractable Reformulation of TSDR-MPC

 This design fundamentally ties the geometry of distributional uncertainty to the constraint sensitivity of the system.
 Since the disturbance dependent part of $\xi_k$ is exactly $F\bar D\bar w_k$, the transportation penalty $\gamma c_\xi(\xi_k,\xi_k^\sigma)$, where

 can be interpreted as a cost on the uncertainty of $\xi_k$ itself.
-When the state approaches the constraint boundary or when uncertainty grows, the controller automatically increases $\gamma$, strengthening the penalty on such constraint relevant uncertainty.
-This forces the worst case distribution to concentrate probability mass on disturbance directions that lead to large $\xi_k$, i.e., severe constraint violations.
-As a result, constraint tightening emerges adaptively from the optimization problem, driven by the current state and available data, rather than being imposed as a fixed pre-designed parameter.
-This is the fundamental mechanism by which the proposed framework achieves adaptive constraint tightening without relying on explicit robust tubes.
+With $\gamma$ determined adaptively as described above, the penalty on constraint‑relevant uncertainty is strengthened exactly when it is most needed.
+Consequently, the worst‑case distribution concentrates probability mass on disturbance directions that lead to large $\xi_k$, i.e., severe constraint violations, and the overall constraint tightening emerges naturally from the optimization, driven by the current state and available data, without any pre‑designed robust tube.

 In Thereom \ref{theorem:quivalent_optimization}, we assume $C_s$ is positive definite, if not, the entire TSDR‑MPC formulation collapses.
 The worst‑case disturbance in \eqref{eq_worstcase_disturbance} becomes infinite, rendering the minimax problem \eqref{eq_minmax_problem} ill‑posed and its optimal value undefined.
 Physically, the absence of positive definiteness of $C_s$ means that the Wasserstein transport cost no longer defines a strict metric on the constraint‑output space, making it impossible to penalize harmful uncertainties appropriately.
 The following lemma gives the necessary and sufficient condition that $C_s$ is positive definite.